AISO Review: Is This the Best AI Search Optimization Tool for 2026?

 Is AISO Worth the Price for Growing Teams?

-At $20 per month for agencies, AISO is worth testing for any team that builds content strategy for clients.
-The fan-out analysis alone provides insight that most AEO monitoring tools don't offer, and the price is low enough to validate before committing to a larger brand-tier contract.
+At $20 per month for agencies, AISO is worth testing for any team building content strategy for clients, the fan-out analysis alone justifies the monthly cost if you manage more than one client in a competitive category.

-For in-house brand teams, the value depends heavily on whether your category generates enough AI conversation volume to produce meaningful data insights.
+For in-house brand teams, the value depends heavily on whether your category generates enough AI conversation volume to produce meaningful data.
 Brands with strong organic search presence in active consumer categories will get more from the dataset than niche or early-stage brands.
+This AISO review recommends starting with the free trial (three searches, no credit card) before committing.

 What AI Platforms Does AISO Monitor?

 AISO tracks real conversations across ChatGPT, Gemini, and Claude.
-Notably absent are Perplexity, Microsoft Copilot, and Google AI Overviews — three engines that drive significant brand discovery in consumer and B2B contexts respectively.
+This AISO review notes that Perplexity, Microsoft Copilot, and Google AI Overviews are absent, three engines that drive significant brand discovery in consumer and B2B contexts.

 This three-engine scope is AISO's most significant coverage limitation compared to platforms like Peec AI, which tracks 10+ engines, or Gauge, which covers six engines at the Growth tier.